mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 # Exercise 1.12: Lagrange's equations (code)<a id="sec-13"></a>

-This exercise has us writing code for the three systems described in [Exercise 1.9](https://tgvaughan.github.io/sicm/chapter001.html#Exe_1-9).
-Before we start, here's a function that will display an up-tuple of:
+This exercise asks us to write Scheme implementations for each of the three systems described in [Exercise 1.9](https://tgvaughan.github.io/sicm/chapter001.html#Exe_1-9).

+Before we begin, here is a function that will display an up-tuple of:

 -   \\(\partial\_1 L \circ \Gamma[q]\\), the generalized force
 -   \\(\partial\_2 L \circ \Gamma[q]\\), the generalized momenta